Content

 Plus, breakfast literally translates to “break-fast.“ You’ve been without fuel since last night’s dinner, and your body needs a healthy recharge.

-So by eating more earlier in the day (and a little less in the evening), your body gets the fuel it needs when burning the most energy.
+So, by eating more of your daily calories earlier in the day and a little less in the evening, your body gets the fuel it needs when burning the most energy.

 Have you ever planned to go to the gym in the morning but woke up the next day and decided you just don’t feel like it?
 These are times when having a social support system can be vital.